 Installation of a water filter depends on the type of system you’re using.

 Systems that are easiest to install are those that don’t need connecting up to your plumbing: countertop units, filter pitchers, water bottle filters, and gravity filters.
 Once you’ve assembled these systems and added the filter, all that’s left to do is fill it with water and get started.

-Also easy to install are faucet water filtration systems, many of which can be attached to your faucet without the need for tools, and showerhead units, which can be attached to your shower hose in the same fashion.
+Also easy to install are faucet water systems, many of which can be attached to your faucet without the need for tools, and showerhead units, which can be attached to your shower hose in the same fashion.

 Units that are more difficult to install are under-sink systems, which need attaching up to your cold water line, and whole home systems and water softeners, which you need to attach at your home’s point of entry.
 It may be best to call a plumber to get the job done for you if you don’t have much plumbing knowledge.